Nokia 5110: Features

-The Nokia 5110 features an 84×48-pixel monochrome LCD with four LED backlights, operated by the Philips PCD8544 display controller.

 It is the first Nokia phone to come with replaceable faceplates, which Nokia branded "Xpress-on" covers; a concept Nokia incorporated into several other consumer-oriented cellphones aimed at the young adult market for years to come, allowing users to customize their device.
 "Xpress-on" was trademarked in the U.S. on 25 February 1998.

 The Nokia 5110 is also one of the first mobile phones to feature the game Snake.
 It became one of the most popular phones of its era.

-The Nokia 5110 was discontinued by the year 2000, having been fully replaced by the smaller Nokia 3210.
+The Nokia model 5110 received some notoriety following the triple October 2002 Bali bombings that resulted in 202 deaths.
+A shard from the (remote bomb detonation) phone was recovered outside the US consulate in Denpasar.
+The fragment included the phone's IMEI number and authorities were able to trace the phone's owner.
+With this information police & intelligence could then unravel the entire Jemaah Islamiyah terror cell's network.

 Variants

 In the Asia Pacific region, Nokia launched a successor to the 5110, the 5110i.
 The 5110i has longer talk and standby times, and had a more ergonomic, redesigned, silicone keypad.

 While the Nokia 5110 operates only on 900MHz GSM networks, the 5130 operates on 1800MHz GSM networks instead.
 It was marketed by Orange UK as the nk402.

 The North American variant of this handset is Nokia 5190, which is a 1900 MHz-only GSM handset.
 Nokia 5125 is the North American version of the 5110i.

 Nokia 5160/Nokia 5165 with TDMA/IS-136 service on 800 MHz and 1900 MHz and analog AMPS service at 800 MHz is the same handset form.
 Nokia 5120/5125 is a TDMA/IS-136 handset that operates on 800 MHz, and also on AMPS at 800 MHz.

 Nokia 5180i/Nokia 5185i are CDMA/AMPS handsets.

 In Brazil, Gradiente manufactured a variant of the Nokia 5120 under license as the Gradiente Strike.